Blood Test

 Data Analysis

-The raw data generated through the NGS processing must be analysed and interpreted by specialist scientists with in-depth knowledge and experience of the HrC technology.
+The raw data generated through the NGS processing is analysed and interpreted by scientists with in-depth knowledge of the HrC technology.

-The only scientists equipped with the relevant knowledge and expertise to perform this function are the scientists at Epigeneres Biotech who developed the HrC technology.
+The only scientists equipped with the relevant knowledge and expertise to perform this function are the scientists at Epigeneres Biotech one of the co-developers of the HrC technology.

-The output of the raw data analysis will determine the Hrc Score which, when applied to the HrC Scale, gives a reading indicates an individual’s risk of cancer presence i.e., none, negligible, low, medium, or high.
+The output of the raw data analysis will determine the Hrc Score which, when applied to the HrC Scale, gives a reading that indicates an individual’s risk of cancer presence, i.e., none, negligible, low, medium, or high.

 Finally, once the HrC Score has been determined and the information provided on the Patient Information Form has been taken into consideration, a report will be issued containing the HrC Score, the scientist’s analysis of the data and their interpretation of the same.